CDL-Quantum/Hackathon2021/SRRSA/business/BusinessCases.md

 * weather forecasting (analyzed extensively in our business proposal below)
 * emotion recognition and prediction - also known as affective computing - with market size US$29 billion in 2020 and expected to grow to US$140 billion by 2025 at CAGR of 37% [1]
-* molecular modelling market - expected to grow at a rate of 14.43% in the forecast period of 2021 to 2028 and reach USD7,2 billion by 2028 [2]
+* molecular modelling market - expected to grow at a rate of 14.43% in the forecast period of 2021 to 2028 and reach USD 7,2 billion by 2028 [2]
 * nanotechnology - the global nanotechnollogy market was valued at USD 1 billion in 2018, and is projected to reach USD2,2 billion by 2025, growing at a CAGR of 10.5% from 2019 to 2025 [3].

 We propose an image processing platform covering various verticals such as weather forecasting, emotion recognition to name a few.
 Image processing systems market is expected to reach USD 26 billion by 2027 growing at a growth rate of 21.8% [4].
 The extensibility of the platform is given by the similarity of the problem as they belong to multi-class classification problems.
 They all can be modeled using recurrent neural networks due to their temporal interactions.
 In our detailed business proposal we describe the weather forecast image processing vertical.